What is Collagen?

 Collagen is a fundamental protein that acts as a crucial part to the foundation of our skin, hair, bones, joints, muscles, and other connective tissues.
 Moreover, collagen proteins account for more than 25% of the total protein content in our bodies!

 As we get older, our bodies’ natural ability to produce collagen slows down.
 This leads to wrinkled skin, thinning hair, frail bones, weaker joints, and other detriments.
-On top of aging, our lifestyle choices, like poor diet or too much sun exposure, can lead to an even further decline of our collagen production.
-Unfortunately, in todays’ modern diets, we aren’t consuming enough collagen to help counteract these problems.
+Lifestyle choices like poor diet or too much sun exposure can lead to an even further decline of collagen production.
+Unfortunately, in most modern diets, we aren’t consuming enough foods with collagen to help counteract and slow the aging process down.
+In fact, many modern lifestyle choices may actually be speeding up the aging process.

-Other than the fact that our bodies need collagen proteins to function on a day-to-day basis, studies have shown that there are numerous benefits behind the consumption of these proteins.
+Other than the fact that our bodies need collagen proteins to function on a day-to-day basis, studies have shown that there are numerous collagen health benefits behind the consumption of these proteins.

-Here are some of those benefits that you can expect when taking collagen supplements:
+Here are some of those collagen health benefits that you can expect when taking collagen supplements:

 Collagen is the most abundant protein in your skin, contributing to about 75%-80% of its genetic makeup.
 Adding collagen supplements to your daily diet has been linked to diminishing wrinkles and cellulite, while increasing skin hydration and elasticity (20,32).